Parasite #NGO and #fashionista tech

 In the early days, hackers were pioneers, pushing the boundaries of what was possible, though as their influence grew, so too did the imbalance within their communities.
 The projects that thrived, that embodied the principles of openness and collaboration (#4opens), were not only the work of these geeks, but wider diverse affinity groups where social leadership was core.

 The projects that flourished had strong social guidance, with the geeks playing one part in the larger diversity.
-A healthy dynamic, with different perspectives and different skills, complemented each other to further common social goals.
+This was a healthy dynamic, with different perspectives and different skills, complemented each other to further common social goals.

 And so, the legacy of the #openweb was tarnished, its promise of democratized access and decentralized trust, betrayed by those who prioritized their own blinded interests over the “native” common good.
-Yet, amidst this wreckage, a glimmer of hope remains – a reminder that progress lies not in the hands of the few, but in the collective efforts of all who dare to dream of a better world.
-Let’s try not to make the same mistakes with our #web1.5 reboot in the #Fediverse, please.
+Yet, amidst this wreckage, a glimmer of hope remains – a reminder that progressive tech lies not in the hands of the few, but in the collective efforts of all who dare to dream of a better, more humanist world.
+Let’s try not to make the same mistakes with our current #web1.5 reboot in the #Fediverse, please.

 We need to actually use the #4opens project, as a beacon of hope amidst this chaos, a reminder that there is another way forward.
 Not doing this is leading us on the path to failure, contributing to the ever-growing piles of #techshit.